 The archetypal starting picture of the journey must be given; the picture shows me the sign posted at the start, the Lake Itasca rock dam (47.239819, -95.207674), holding the art work of Bradley & Gavin Muller.
 Marie and I were greeted to the Itasca State Park by Park Ranger Heather Funk.
-Then, putting in the boat at the rocks, I paddled the entire 50 or so feet to the first portage over the log bridge.
-Thanks to the Levers family, who were visiting the Headwaters, and who helped with this first 12-inch portage.
+Putting in at the rocks separating the headwaters from the start of the river, I paddled the entire 50 or so feet to the first portage over the log bridge.
+Thanks to the Levers family.
+They were visiting the Headwaters and who helped with this first 12-inch portage.

 After adjusting to faster moving water than expected, I hit a long stretch of rice fields.
 Given how early I am starting, nothing has started to bloom and the line of sight for the river was not as difficult as I expect it will be in a few weeks.
-On the other hand, I was struck in the face and body by branches, encountered many logs covering the river that required unplanned portages – caused in part by branches, that I managed to move out of my face, getting caught in the portage wheels.
+On the other hand, I was struck in the face and body by many branches, endured unplanned portages because the winter caused many trees to fall across the river.
+Branches struck my face and were caught in the portage wheels mounted on the deck behind me.
 And then the rapids!
 At least three times I went for an “aggressive whitewater swim.”
 I lost my shoes in the muck.
 I lost one of the marine radios.
 I lost my gel seat (sob!).
-Finally reaching what I thought was the Coffee Pot Landing, I pulled the boat out thankful that I did not have to go through what appeared to be serious rapids ahead; only then to discover that I was 3.6 miles short on a bridge leading to someone’s home.
-Opting to portage to Coffee Pot (now no longer cursing the portage wheels), I made it about a mile when a family in a red pick-up truck pulled over from the lane on the opposite side of the road (there is NO traffic) and asked if I was looking for my wife.
-They met at Coffee Pot where Marie was undoubtedly worried about how long it was taking and the fact that there was no cell service.
+Finally reaching what I thought was the Coffee Pot Landing, I pulled the boat out thankful that I did not have to go through what appeared to be serious rapids ahead.
+Only then did I discover that I was 3.6 miles short of the landing and the bridge over the river was actually the driveway leading to someone’s home.
+No one was there.
+Opting to portage to Coffee Pot (now no longer cursing the portage wheels), I walked about a mile in my bare feet (my boat shoes were lost) when a family in a red pick-up truck pulled over from the lane on the opposite side of the road (there is NO traffic) and asked if I was looking for my wife.
+They met at Coffee Pot where Marie was worrying about how long it was taking – I should cover 15 miles in less than 3 hours and 6 had passed – and the fact that there was no cell service.
 The family went back, had Marie follow to pick me up, and even helped put the boat on the car.
 I wish we had had the presence of mind to get their name – so thanks to the unnamed family!
 Marie also has a story of what went through her mind when the people said, “we found your husband!”

 Before all the swimming, I was lulled into a false sense of safety by the incredible wildlife.
 Now, because I am an urban-boy, I have little idea about what I saw but I did recognize two geese that seemed to fly a few feet ahead of me – honking all the while – for about a mile.
 Then two geese-sized white birds (Swans?
 Pigment-challenged geese?
 Something else?) were entertaining.
 Next a BIG animal slipped into the water ahead of me – Badger?
 Muskrat?
 NYC rat?
 Finally, two deer-like animals were frolicking in a meadow and one jumped up so high it would have been easy for him/her to accomplish a dunk in basketball.
 Then the rapids hit!
 I have had enough of rapids and will next take on the stretch across the half-frozen Lake Bemidji.
 By the way, have I mentioned that cell service is non existent in most spots?